rheyaananda/rheyaananda/README.md

 **i am an IT student at Universitas Udayana**

-i'm currently learning in machine learning ✨
+i'm currently studying machine learning ✨

 ## how to reach me 📱